When most people think of a portrait they tend to think of one shot during the day.

 However, a lot of opportunity is missed by putting your camera away when the sun goes down.

-In fact, not only are night portraits some of the most fun types of sessions, the results can be quite creative and dramatic!
+In fact, not only is night portrait photography some of the most fun types of sessions, the results can be quite creative and dramatic!

 Here are some tips you can use to capture some great shots of portraits at night.